MShumskiy/Gaussian-Regression-via-Monte-Carlo-Sampling/README.md

 4. For each sample calculate its average and standard deviation;
 5. Store these values in a list of average values and in a list of stadard deviations;
 6. Now that we can apply *Central Limit Theorem*, calculate the average value of each of the previously mentioned lsits;
 7. For each case, calculate the confidence interval.

+The code itself is well documented and explains every step, as well as the mathematical explanation.